ebruchez/ebruchez.github.io/pages/typewriter-bucket-list.md

 title: Typewriter bucket list
 ---

-# Typewriter Bucket List
+# Typewriter bucket list

 ## Introduction

-I have a typewriter collection, which [you can see to a large extent on TWDB](https://typewriterdatabase.com/typewriters.php?hunter_search=3614&collection_search=My+Collection).
+I have a typewriter collection which [you can see to a large extent on TWDB](https://typewriterdatabase.com/typewriters.php?hunter_search=3614&collection_search=My+Collection).
 But a collector is never entirely satisfied, and there are several machines I'd love to find, if they are affordable and/or in restorable condition.
 Below is a list of such machines.

 Please note that [shipping](../../posts/typewriter-shipping-update/) many of these machines is difficult, although possible with care.